-Other Programmes that might interest you
+Other Master's programmes that might interest you

-Design and Construction Project Management
+Design and Construction Project Management, MSc

-Interaction Design and Technologies
+Interaction Design and Technologies, MSc

-Entry requirements (academic year 2016/17)
+Entry requirements (academic year 2021/22)

 General entry requirements

-To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Architecture or be enrolled in his/her last year of studies leading to such a degree.
-General entry requirements in detail
+An applicant must either have a Bachelor's degree in Science/Engineering/Technology/Architecture or be enrolled in his/her last year of studies leading to such a degree.

 Chalmers Bachelor’s degree